H.R. 1227: Alternatives to PAIN Act

 Why it matters

-What does H.R.
-1227 do?
+What H.R.
+1227 actually does.

 1

-No deductible for qualifying pain drugs
+No deductible on qualifying non-opioid pain drugs

 2